Henry M. Sheffer

 Henry Maurice Sheffer (1 September 1882 – 17 March 1964) was an American logician.

 Life and career

-Sheffer was a Polish Jew born in the western Ukraine, who immigrated to the USA in 1892 with his parents and six siblings.
-He studied at the Boston Latin School before entering Harvard University, learning logic from Josiah Royce, and completing his undergraduate degree in 1905, his master's in 1907, and his Ph.D. in philosophy in 1908.
+Sheffer was a Polish Jew born in Odessa who immigrated to the U.S. in 1892 with his parents and six siblings.
+He studied at the Boston Latin School before entering Harvard University, learning logic from Josiah Royce, and completing his undergraduate degree in 1905, his master's in 1907, and his Ph.D. in philosophy under Royce in 1908.

-Sheffer was a postdoctoral fellow at Harvard, and then taught University of Washington, Cornell, the University of Minnesota, the University of Missouri, and City College of New York for one year each.
+Sheffer was a postdoctoral fellow at Harvard, and then taught at the University of Washington, Cornell University, the University of Minnesota, the University of Missouri, and City College of New York for one year each.
 In 1916, he was hired by Harvard as a philosophy professor, where he stayed until he retired in 1952.
 Scanlan (2000) is a study of Sheffer's life and work.